octa/Code_Java/src/main/java/com/algorithms/sort/README.md

 Start from left+1 to the right.
 Make the number in question as the key and compare with all the elements to the left.

+Swap as you go through such that the left side has the ordered list.
+Place the numbers in the proper order.

 This will start creating a sorted list starting from left.
 Smaller numbers will be left and you build the list as you go towards right.

 ![Insertion Sort](./static/insertionsort.gif)